Statistical identification of ringdown modes with rational filters: False-alarm probability and threshold

 \subsection{Identifying a second mode}

 We now extend this method to detecting a subdominant mode, assuming the dominant mode has been confidently identified.
 Conceptually, the idea is now to inject a single QNM into noise and compute $\mathcal{D}$ between a hypothesis with two QNMs and the hypothesis with the single correct QNM.
-Specifically, we follow the procedure described in Sec.~\ref{sec:1_mode} to create 16~s of Gaussian noise, colored with the aLIGO design PSD and sampled at 4096~Hz.
+We choose to inject a set of controlled QNMs instead of full GW waveforms to avoid contamination from additional mode contents, e.g., overtones, that can impact the background estimate.
+We again follow the procedure described in Sec.~\ref{sec:1_mode} to create 16~s of Gaussian noise, colored with the aLIGO design PSD and sampled at 4096~Hz.
 We inject a ``ringup-ringdown'' QNM signal into the generated noise:

 where $|\cdot|$ denotes the absolute value function, $h(t)$ is given in Eq.~\eqref{eq:QNM_def}, and we include the ringup component to avoid the impact of spectral leakage.
 The QNM is injected with a start time halfway through the timeseries (i.e., 8~s after the start).
 Here we always inject the 220 mode, which is expected to be dominant for quasi-circular binary BH coalescences, but the technique is readily applicable if a different QNM is dominant.
 The parameters of the injected QNM are randomly sampled from the ranges given in Table~\ref{table:signal_params}.
 Note that the complex frequencies of the injected QNMs are determined by the properties of the remnant BHs, where $M_{\rm inj}$ and $\chi_{\rm inj}$ are the mass and spin of the remnant, respectively.
 We inject a range of SNRs, but the computed background threshold does not depend on the SNR of the injection because the injected mode is always completely filtered out at the maximum likelihood values (which is the dominant term of the computed evidence) for both hypotheses we consider.
 We start our analysis 3~$M_{\rm inj}$ after the QNM start time to ensure no impact is introduced to the analysis by the ringup part of the injection, but the computed background threshold is insensitive to the start time of the analysis (for $\Delta t_0 \geq 0$).
 We analyze 0.2~s of data as a standard setup.
 For real GW events, the injected signal parameters for the background study could be adjusted to better represent the ranges that are relevant to the true event, and the segment length and downsampling effects would be verified to not affect the estimated background threshold \cite{siegel2023}.